grpc/proposal/A55-xds-stateful-session-affinity.md

 Let's call this new policy `override_host_experimental`.
 This policy contains subchannel management, endpoint management, and RPC routing logic as follows:

-* maintain a map of valid endpoints (or `ResolvedAddresses`) and keep it up-to-date based on endpoint updates from the resolver.
-Let's call this map `validEndpoints` where the key is an address (IP:port) and the value is a list of equivalent-addresses (from the endpoint updates).

 * maintain a map - let’s call this `overrideHostMap`.
 The key is (IP:port) and the value is the tuple
   `[subchannel, list of other equivalent addresses]`.
 When a host (endpoint) has multiple addresses (e.g. IPv6 vs IPv4 or due to multiple network interfaces) they are said to be equivalent addresses.
+Whenever we get an updated list of addresses from the resolver, we create an entry in the map for each address, and populate the list of equivalent addresses.
+The subchannel is based on subchannel creation/destruction or connection/disconnection from the child policy.

 * whenever a new subchannel is created (by the child policy that is routing an RPC - see below), add a new entry to `overrideHostMap` with the subchannel address (i.e. the peer address) as the key and the value as `[subchannel, other equivalent addresses of the subchannel]`.
-The "other equivalent addresses of the subchannel" are a property of the subchannel.

-    * we may have to wait for subchannel to be `READY` in order to know which specific address the subchannel is connected to before we add it to the map.
+    * in Java and Go, we may have to wait for subchannel to be `READY` in order to know which specific address the subchannel is connected to before we add it to the map.

     * in C-core and Node, LB policies create a new subchannel for every address every time there is a new address list.
 In the map, we will just replace